Manish Kumar Suman

-Manish Kumar Suman (born 25 August 1976) is a Nepalese politician.
-He is a member of the Province No. 2 Provincial Assembly, and currently represents Saptari 2 constituency.
+Manish Kumar Suman (born 25 August 1976) is a Nepalese politician and is serving as the Labour and Transport Minister of Madhesh Province from 31 December 2025.
+He is a member of the Madhesh Provincial Assembly and central member of People's Socialist Party, Nepal (2020).
 Suman left the Rastriya Janata Party and joined People's Socialist Party, Nepal in 2020.

 Early life

 Manish Kumar Suman was born on 25 August 1976 in Kayastha family.
 His father is Sushil Kumar Lal and his mother is Yasodhara Devi Das.
 He has earned a bachelor's degree from SMBM College, Rajbiraj.
-He is pursuing his graduate degree in law from SMBM College, Saptari, affiliated to Tribhuvan University.
+He is pursuing his graduate degree in law from SMBM College, Saptari, affiliated with Tribhuvan University.

 Electoral record

 Since 2018, Suman has fought only one election, which he won with a majority vote.